 Sharks have always hunted for prey off the shores off of Cape Cod.
 Sure, there’s far more great whites now, but they’re not looking to eat people.

-Prior to the fatality off of Newcomb Hollow Beach in Wellfleet in 2018 the last person who had died after getting bitten by a shark in Massachusetts since a poor fellow in Buzzard’s Bay back in 1936 – and that shark wasn’t even a great white.
+Prior to the fatality off of Newcomb Hollow Beach in Wellfleet in 2018 the last person who had died after getting bitten by a shark in Massachusetts since a poor fellow in Buzzard’s Bay back in 1936 — and that shark wasn’t even a great white.

 The 1936 attack was from a bull shark, a species that can live in fresh water rivers and lakes.
 If you want to be scared of a shark, that’s one worth worrying about.
 They’ll get you in freshwater.

-follow these tips to prevent a shark attack and you might stand a chance. good luck!
+Follow these tips to prevent a shark attack and you might stand a chance. good luck!